 At the end of your assignment, essay or project you are required to include a reference list containing the full details of each source.
 The list should be in alphabetical order and include the author/editor, date, title and publication information.
 References over one line long should use a hanging indent to indent the second and following lines.

-In-text (Alfredson et al., 2009)
+In-text citation (Abrahams et al., 2008).

-Eight or more Authors
+Twenty-one or more authors

 Book with Corporate author